SoulmateSoulmate/daily/README.md

 This is line 57 with random word: omega
 This is line 58 with random word: alpha
 This is line 59 with random word: beta
+This is line 60 with random word: zeta